The Mass Effect Trilogy is a series of Crowning Moments of Awesome.

 Let's face it, the Citadel DLC is one for the entire production team.
 It's basically a 6-7 hour long love note to the fans and goodbye to the trilogy and its almost universally beloved cast of characters.
 It's really hard to think of DLC getting much better than this.
 Whether BioWare or the voice actors, all of them delivered their A-Game and really sent the trilogy off on a high note.

 The fact that they do the logical thing and have every playable character come along for once.
-Sure you only have two in your personal squad, but this aversion of Arbitrary Headcount Limit is glorious both in that it is logical, and in the utter Curb-Stomp Battle you deliver to your enemies.
+Sure you only have two in your personal squad, but this aversion of Arbitrary Headcount Limit is glorious both in that it is logical, and in just how it shows off whyWe Cannot Go On Without You.
+Shepard still does almost all the work.

 Doubles as a Crowning Moment of Funny as well, considering Shepard's initial reaction.